emacsattic/java-mode-plus/README.md

 # Emacs Java Support

-## Depreciation
+## Deprecation

-**This package is now depreciated and unmaintained.** It has been split into two separate, more focused packages.
+**This package is now deprecated and unmaintained.** It has been split into two separate, more focused packages.

 The java-docs portion has been replaced by the more powerful [javadoc-lookup](https://github.com/skeeto/javadoc-lookup).
 This one